funilrys/PyFunceble/README.md

 # Installation

-## Package
+## Packages & Versioning

+This project follows the semver standard.

-The PyFunceble project is distributed as 2 packages that reflects our 2 deployment branches.
+PyFunceble is distributed through 2 packages that reflects our 2 deployment branches.
 Both packages are stable but with 2 different phylosophies.
 Therefore, the choice is up to you.